AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedTargetingModel.md

   local probabilityOfHitting = TargetingModel:predict({unwrappedPlayerLocationDataVector})[1][1]

-  -- [[
+  --[[

    This is just the tutorial's custom logic where if the model targets a low probability area, the more it will launch missiles there.

-   You can put your own game logic here.
+   You can put your own game logic here, but we're giving you ideas here.

   --]]